-Second whistleblower in energy scheme
+Cash-for-ash mistakes ‘a perfect storm’

 The inquiry has already heard that Janette O'Hagan's warnings were ignored.

-The department said it had also examined other material sent to the inquiry which has added to its understanding of what went wrong.
+The department said it had also examined other material sent to the inquiry that has added to its understanding of what went wrong.

-On the question of "information and interactions" with the renewables industry, the department said it had seen new evidence which added to its concern that there had been a "conspiracy of silence".
+On the question of "information and interactions" with the renewables industry, the department said it had seen new evidence which added to its concern that there had been a "conspiracy of silence" about the scheme's problems.

-"Indeed some of the evidence appears to go beyond even that description."

-Meanwhile in evidence to the inquiry on Wednesday morning, a retired civil servant said she had given clear warnings of the danger of any overspend in the scheme.